A new Biobank Act

 The Swedish Biobanks in Medical Care Act (SFS 2002:297) allows human biological material that have been collected and/or stored for healthcare purposes to be used in research and clinical trials if the patient/donor has given consent.
 However, on July 1, 2023, Sweden will have a new Biobank Act, effective from that day.

-Biobank Sweden have summarized some of the main changes regarding the new Biobank Act compared to the current one.
+Biobank Sweden have created an unofficial English translation of the Biobank Act (2023:38), as well as summarized some of the main changes of the new act compared to the current one in a separate document.
 Among the key changes are:

-For more information and specifics regarding the changes that comes with the new Biobank Act, see our document below.
+For more information and specifics regarding the changes that comes with the new Biobank Act, see our documents below.

 Documents